 C_GetOperationState

-CK_DEFINE_FUNCTION(CK_RV, C_GetOperationState)( CK_SESSION_HANDLE hSession, CK_BYTE_PTR pOperationState, CK_ULONG_PTR pulOperationStateLen );
+CK_DECLARE_FUNCTION(CK_RV, C_GetOperationState)( CK_SESSION_HANDLE hSession, CK_BYTE_PTR pOperationState, CK_ULONG_PTR pulOperationStateLen );

 C_GetOperationState obtains a copy of the cryptographic operations state of a session, encoded as a string of bytes. hSession is the session’s handle; pOperationState points to the location that receives the state; pulOperationStateLen points to the location that receives the length in bytes of the state.